GeNeFRAG/DayZ-CHERNARUS-PvPe-Bunker-Trader-Boosted-Loot-Server-For-Console/chernarus_boosted_customevents_bunker_console/README.md

 * Reduced small magazine variants for western weapons
 * M4A1 only spawns in bunkers
 * M14, M79 and Aug only spawns at dynamic events (Heli crashes,etc)
-* PunchedCard spawns damaged in the contaminated zones and on grey NBC zombies
+* PunchedCard spawns damaged contaminated zones, on grey NBC zombies and is also part of Treasure hunt loot
-* Additonal hidden items like yellow bandana, etc
+* Additonal hidden items like yellow bandanas, etc

-## Event System
+## Dynamic Events

-* Increased helicopter crash sites with added MI8 and C130J wrecks
+* Increased heli crash dynamic events.
+Added MI8 and C130J wrecks
-* Enhanced zombie loot with increased food item drops
+* Enhanced zombie loot with increased food and medic drops
 * Special building supply truck events
-* C130J plane crash events at major airfields (NWAF, Balota, Krasnostav)
 * Holiday events featuring Christmas trees with presents and themed Santa crash sites
 * Fireplace event at all hunter camps
 * Treasure hunt event at 4 random places
+* Terrorist attach dynamic events in major cities
+* Additional Contamination Control dynamic events at some of the medic stations
+* SWAT operation dynamic event accross the map
+* Camp fires at hunting camp event
+* For details check events.xml

 # Custom objects
 * One small punched card bunker at the Tisy Helipad
-* One large punched card bunker on skalisty island (reachable via boat)
+* One large punched card bunker at Black Lake with Zombies
+* C130J plane crash events at major airfields (NWAF, Balota, Krasnostav)